47 PHOTOS IN THIS SECTION BY WILLIAM DALTON JOHNSTON &

 being taken on HMT Olympic, one of the two sister ships of RMS Titanic.

-She was used as a troop carrier during WWI, and spent much of the war carying troops between Europe and Halifax.
+She was used as a troop carrier during WWI, and spent much of the war carrying troops between Europe and Halifax.
 Other photos

 were taken on a ship much too small to have been either Niobe or

-the group photo of 29 crew members, one of whom is almost certainly William Dalton Johnston.
+the group photo of 29 crew members, with Bernard Maurice Cocquyt positively identified, and another who is almost certainly

 Crew members of HMCS Niobe, WW1.